Gluten Free Lolly Cake

 Eskimos (now called Explorer lollies) – You can use either of these for this recipe.
 There are a couple of different brands of fruit puffs in supermarkets, one comes in a 150g bag and one in a 180g bag – you can use either size for this recipe.
 I used 180g of fruit puffs for the lolly cake in these photos.
 Check the packet to make sure whichever brand you’re using is gluten free.

 Desiccated coconut – The lolly cake gets rolled in the coconut to help stop it from sticking to your hands.
-I know a lot of people aren’t fans of desiccated coconut, so if it isn’t for you, then you can press the lolly cake mixture into a baking paper lined cake or slice tin instead.
+I know a lot of people aren’t fans of desiccated coconut, so if it isn’t for you, then you can roll the log in more crushed biscuit crumbs instead.
+Alternatively, you can press the lolly cake mixture into a baking paper lined cake or slice tin instead.
 Once it’s set it won’t be quite so sticky on the outside.
-Or you could roll it in more crushed biscuits.

 How to Make the Lolly Cake